etcd-io/etcd/etcdctl/README.md

 ### ROLE \<subcommand\>

-ROLE is used to specify differnt roles which can be assigned to etcd user(s).
+ROLE is used to specify different roles which can be assigned to etcd user(s).

 ### ROLE ADD \<role name\>